vectordotdev/vector/docs/about/data-model.md

 ![](../assets/data-model.svg)

 This page provides a deeper dive into Vector's data model and how data flows through Vector internally.
-Understanding this goes a long way in properly [configuring](../usage/configuration/) Vector for your use case.
+Understanding this goes a long way in properly [configuring][docs.configuration] Vector for your use case.

 ## Event

 An "event" represents an individual unit of data that flows through Vector.
 An event must be one of two types: a [`log`](data-model.md#log) or a [`metric`](data-model.md#metric).
 Each are described in more detail below.

-### Log
+## Log

-Vector characterizes a "log" as an arbitrary flat map.
+Vector characterizes a "log" as a _flat_ map.
 For example:

 {% code-tabs %}
-{% code-tabs-item title="log event" %}
+{% code-tabs-item title="log example" %}
 ```javascript
 {
     "timestamp": <timestamp:2019-05-02T00:23:22Z>,